 February 1, 7, 2012.

-Professor Reese shares a laugh with Bishop Desmond Tutu in his office at Emory
+Professor Reese shares a laugh with South African Bishop Desmond Tutu in

-University.
-Tutu tried to teach Reese a few phrases in Xhosa.
-Reese met with Tutu
+his office.
+Tutu taught Reese a few phrases in Xhosa.
+Reese met with Bishop

 Children listen while Dr. Renford Reese speaks about the importance of education at